What is Mobile-First Indexing?

 Ads can harm mobile page rankings and create a bad user experience, especially when they take up too much room at the top of a page.
 We always suggest testing implementations, navigating your site periodically on mobile, and focusing on user experience.
 You'd be surprised at what kind of issues or discrepancies can arise when browsing your own site on mobile.

 I’ve noticed a ranking difference between mobile and desktop, would this be from mobile-first indexing?

 Asked in a Google Hangout, John Mueller responded by saying, “No, in a case like this the indexed content would be used for both mobile and desktop rankings.
 If you’re seeing a difference in rankings, for the most part that's the normal differences that there are between the two results.”

 If you haven't already been switched to mobile-first indexing but your site is very slow, will you be impacted when you make the transition?

 On February 8, 2019, Reddit's AMA with Gary Illyes saw Gary write that you shouldn’t see ranking drops after the move to MFI, as Google has already been able to assess that your mobile site is slow.
 In other words, if there was a ranking demotion, it likely already happened.

 Is it okay to use icons on mobile navigation?

 John Mueller was asked this in a Google Help Hangout, in which he mentioned that you should be careful, as Google will gather all of their information from your mobile version of your site.
-As such, if there is no alt-text attributes on these icons, then you’ll lose the anchor text that should be there.
+As such, if there are no alt-text attributes on these icons, then you’ll lose the anchor text that should be there.